stas00/the-art-of-debugging/compiled.md

 # Debugging Compiled Programs

-Please ignore this chapter for now - I'm working on writing it out
+XXX: Please ignore this chapter for now - I'm working on writing it out

+In order to successfully debug C/C++ programs you don't need to understand how to write or compile them.

+I will briefly show how these are done, but you can safely skip over if you can't follow and just run the commands as is, as we need to build them to emulate problems you're likely to encounter when attempting to use programs written and compiled by others.

+Also it's important to understand that when you use interpreter languages like Python, you're still likely to run into C/C++ issues if they use C/C++ extensions.
+For example, while PyTorch will give you a Python traceback most of the time, there will be situations where a CUDA kernel or some other C++ extension is run and that's when you need to know how to diagnose these issues.

-## gdb
+## Super-fast introduction to gdb

 run a pytest via gdb (when getting a segfault)